Interstitial nephritis is a kidney condition characterized by swelling in between the kidney tubules.

 - how long you’ve been taking them

-Make certain to tell your doctor about all drug use, including over-the-counter pain relievers and dietary supplements.
+Make certain to tell your doctor about all drug use, including OTC pain relievers and dietary supplements.
 These drugs can have significant impact on the kidneys.

 Your doctor will also listen to your heart and lungs.
 Fluid in your lungs is a common sign of kidney failure.
 It can be detected by changes in breath sounds.
 High blood pressure is also a potential sign of kidney problems, as well as weight changes.

 The following blood tests are used to evaluate kidney function: